Engineering Notes by Oriental Motor

 Torque motors look just like regular induction motors, but they're not.

-Torque motors are designed to be able to control their torque and can be stalled (or even back-driven) continuously without overheating, which are "must-have" motor characteristics for tension control.
+Torque motors are designed to vary their torque by increasing or decreasing their input voltage.
+They can also be stalled (or even back-driven) continuously without overheating, which is a "must-have" motor characteristic for tension control.

 Speed-torque curve for AC torque motor (vs voltage)